How to Use KongCustomEntity for JWT Signer Plugin With Kong Ingress Controller

 Generate keys

-You’ll need the following Python libraries:
+You need to install the following Python libraries:

 • joserfc